maxonrow/docs/docs/modules/nonfungible/msgtype/MintNonFungibleItem.md

 | owner | string | Token owner| |
 | to | string | Item owner| |
 | itemID | string | Item ID| |

-#### Remarks :
-* <span style="color:red;font-size:13px">Token which Public Flag is TRUE can only be minted to same user.</span>
-* <span style="color:red;font-size:13px">Token which Mint-limit Flag set to ZERO, any items can be minted without the limitation.
-Otherwise, will base on the threshold of this setting.</span>